 Any system connected to the Internet is vulnerable to malicious attacks and breaches.
-If it’s online, there’s someone out there trying to break into it and do something bad with it (usually stealing data).
-Plain and simple.
-To protect your most valuable assets, you need bulletproof security measures, a skilled SecOps team, robust investigation tools, and reliable prevention/mitigation strategies.
-Forensic analysis is one of those highly reliable approaches to enforce a strong cybersecurity posture, and can be made even more scientific when coupled with security best practices and a centralized log management solution with alerting like Graylog Enterprise.
+Nowadays, everyone from fortune 500 companies to the small mom-and-pop shops is a target.
+To protect your most valuable assets, you need bulletproof security measures, a skilled Security team, robust investigation tools, and reliable prevention/mitigation strategies.
+Forensic analysis is one of those highly reliable approaches to enforce a strong cybersecurity posture, and it becomes more scientific when coupled with security best practices and a centralized log management solution with alerting like Graylog Enterprise.

 To better understand what forensic analysis is, think about how a crime investigation is conducted in CSI.
 Starting from crime scene analysts down to detectives and coroners, everyone involved in the forensic process collects and analyzes evidence that is used to reconstruct the events surrounding the crime.
 In a nutshell, each bit of information represents a data point that helps the analysts with a better overview of the series of events that caused the breach.